 Top Litigator Faces Potential Prison Term

-MELISSA BLOCK, host:
+MELISSA BLOCK, Host:

 As NPR's Scott Horsley reports, it's a grim comeuppance for a man who has made his living pursuing corporate wrongdoing.

-Law professor James Cox of Duke University says Lerach's reputation tended to rise when stocks were falling and vice versa.
+SCOTT HORSLEY: Law professor James Cox of Duke University says Lerach's reputation tended to rise when stocks were falling and vice versa.

-Professor JAMES COX (Law, Duke University): He is a saint in the post-Enron era and a demon in the market-boom era, when he was suing high-tech companies left and right.
+P: He is a saint in the post-Enron era and a demon in the market-boom era, when he was suing high-tech companies left and right.

 HORSLEY: Cox says the truth about Lerach lies somewhere in between.

-Prof. COX: He is the classic illustration of the entrepreneurial plaintiff's lawyer, pushing the envelope, using the press to his full advantage, to wrest a settlement for what he genuinely believed were abusive practices.
+P: He is the classic illustration of the entrepreneurial plaintiff's lawyer, pushing the envelope, using the press to his full advantage, to wrest a settlement for what he genuinely believed were abusive practices.

-Professor Cox says it was during that era that Lerach brashly claimed to have the best job a lawyer could hope for, since he didn't have to worry about clients.
+HORSLEY: Professor Cox says it was during that era that Lerach brashly claimed to have the best job a lawyer could hope for, since he didn't have to worry about clients.

-Prof. COX: Clients are supposed to come to the lawyer, lawyers are not supposed to come to the client.
+P: Clients are supposed to come to the lawyer, lawyers are not supposed to come to the client.
 When you have clients on retainer, you're essentially buying the lawsuits.
 And that's unprofessional.

-In a 2002 interview with NPR, he said he was increasingly working for big pension funds who'd come to see lawsuits as one way to combat accounting fraud, the likes of Enron and WorldCom.
+HORSLEY: In a 2002 interview with NPR, he said he was increasingly working for big pension funds who'd come to see lawsuits as one way to combat accounting fraud, the likes of Enron and WorldCom.

-Mr. WILLIAM LERACH (Lawyer): At first, there was no activity, then a trickle, then a stream, then a river - now, a flood.
+BLOCK: At first, there was no activity, then a trickle, then a stream, then a river - now, a flood.
 I think institutional investors have simply come to realize the government can't protect them.
 They can't really vote with their feet.
 They're going to have to stand up and fight for what's right.

-Financial commentator Ben Stein says he's disappointed for his friend.
+HORSLEY: Financial commentator Ben Stein says he's disappointed for his friend.
 Stein says Lerach was one of the few people that corporate power players really feared.

-Mr. BEN STEIN (Financial Commentator): People conceived him as being a big bully.
+BLOCK: People conceived him as being a big bully.
 But to my - I would think, he was not a big bully at all.
 He was just a guy trying to help the little shareholder.
 And I don't have any doubt that he was a force for good in the world of corporate finance.

-Scott Horsley, NPR News, San Diego.
+HORSLEY: Scott Horsley, NPR News, San Diego.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.